-By controlling the parameters such as laser pulse width, energy, peak power and repetition frequency, the workpiece melts and forms a specific molten pool.
+By carefully controlling parameters such as laser pulse width, energy, peak power, and repetition frequency, the workpiece is melted and a specific molten pool is formed.

-Because of its unique advantages, it has been successfully applied to the precision welding of micro and small parts.
+Due to its unique advantages, laser welding has been successfully applied to the precision welding of micro and small parts.

 1. Technical principle

-When the power density is less than 104 ~ 105 w/cm2, it is heat conduction welding.
-At this time, the penetration is shallow and the welding speed is slow;
+When the power density is less than 104 to 105 W/cm2, it is considered heat conduction welding.
+At this power density, the penetration is shallow and the welding speed is slower.

-When the power density is greater than 105 ~ 107 w/cm2, the metal surface will be concave into “holes” under the action of heating to form deep penetration welding, which has the characteristics of fast welding speed and large depth width ratio.
+On the other hand, when the power density exceeds 105 to 107 W/cm2, the metal surface will be concave and form “holes” due to the heating effect, resulting in deep penetration welding.
+This type of welding is characterized by its fast welding speed and large depth-to-width ratio.

 The principle of heat conduction laser welding is:

-The surface to be processed is heated by laser radiation, the surface heat is diffused internally through heat transfer, and the workpiece is melted to form a specific molten pool by controlling the laser parameters such as laser pulse width, energy, peak power and repetition frequency.
+The surface to be processed is heated by laser radiation, with the heat diffusing internally through heat transfer.
+The workpiece is then melted to form a specific molten pool by controlling laser parameters such as laser pulse width, energy, peak power, and repetition frequency.

-All of the above processes happen so fast that the welding speed can easily reach several meters per minute.
+All these processes happen at such a fast pace that the welding speed can easily reach several meters per minute.